 This learning is important because you will ask fundamental questions like; "Why in this age of science, technology and the internet, is religion still woven into so many lives?"
 And, "Is this a good or bad thing?"
-And you will not be told the answer: You will make up your own minds.
-And if your argument is convincing you will be right!
-And get 9s!
+And you will not be told the answer: In RS, it's not about getting "the right" answer.
+You will make up your own minds, present your arguments, and if it is convincing you will get 9s!

-You will learn about two religions: What they believe, what they do and why they do it.
-You will learn how they have shaped societies and empires, how they have influenced modern society and how they clash with it.
+You will learn about two religions: What they believe, what they do, why they do it, how they have shaped societies and empires, how they have influenced modern society and how they clash with it.
 You will hold a mirror up to these religions and find out if they practise what they preach.
 You will develop informed opinions about whether these religions have value.
 You will also learn about contemporary issues in society, examine non-religious views and beliefs about them, and see where these ideas differ from religious ideas, and why.

 Topics: